A blood sample drawn from a vein in your arm

 Does everyone with elevated DHEAS have symptoms?

 Not necessarily.
 It may be difficult to determine when adult men have an elevated level of DHEAS (since they already have masculine secondary sexual characteristics) and women of some ethnic groups (for example, Asian women) may have elevated levels of testosterone and DHEAS without exhibiting symptoms such as excess hair growth or acne.
-Also, it should be noted that the symptoms present and their severity will vary from person to person.
+Also, it should be noted that symptoms and their severity will vary from person to person.